 First of all, we need to clone the repository containing the sample application:

-Run RubyMine, click Check out from Version Control on the Welcome Screen and select Git.
+Run RubyMine and click Get from Version Control on the Welcome Screen.

 After cloning the repository, you will be prompted to open the directory containing the project.
 Click Yes.